jamesacklin/send/app/README.md

 ### Navigation

-The navigation element is primarily a full-screen "drawer" which appears when the user clicks or taps the "hamburger" button and disappears when the user clicks or taps the "X" button in the drawer itself.
+The navigation element is primarily a full-screen drawer which appears when the user clicks or taps the hamburger button and disappears when the user clicks or taps the "X" button in the drawer itself.
 The drawer contains a Dirt Rag logo, an "X" close button, a search box, some navigation items, and a copyright footer.

 Users can search for posts or pages using the search box.
 This uses WordPress's internal search functionality and is not as fast as, say, a third-party service which handles substring matching and autocomplete.
-Therefore, users must press "Enter" or submit their search before any search results will appear.
+Therefore, users must press Enter or submit their search before any search results will appear.
 Search results appear in a dropdown box under the field, ranked by WordPress's calculation of relevance.
 The user can click or tap on any result to be taken to that post or page.
 The user can also clear the search by clicking or tapping the "Clear" button in the field itself.

-The navigation links with red backgrounds point to categories which Dirt Rag pre-defined as the main "sections" or channels of the site.
+The navigation links with red backgrounds point to categories which Dirt Rag pre-defined as the main sections or channels of the site.
 Users can click or tap on a category name and are taken to that category listing.
 This list of categories is maintained within Send's source code and is not powered by WordPress.
 There are also external navigation links, designated by a blue background for contrast.
 These links are also maintained within Send's source code.

 ### Footer